ArthurSpirling/Levellers/README.md

  [7] "close"     "majesty's" "year"      "dutiful"
 ```

-Finally, we might want to compare these neighbors to those of similar terms in modern (internet) English.
+Finally, we might want to compare these neighbors to those of similar terms from a corpus of modern (internet) English.
 The GloVe embeddings can help with that.
 Download the `glove.rds` object and try

 ```
 glove <- readRDS("glove.rds")